-Arguments for Retrenchment (For Austerity)
+Arguments for Austerity

-- Higher bond yields increase cost of financing the deficit.
+- Higher bond yields increase the cost of financing the deficit.
 (An argument is that future generations will be paying interest on current levels of debt)

 - Higher bond yields and interest rates on other bonds can reduce private investment.

-Arguments against Retrenchment (Against Austerity)
+Arguments against Austerity

-- In a recession, you have the private sector paying off debt (leading to lower private sector consumption and investment) This leads to a fall in aggregate demand.
+- Maintain demand.
+In a recession, you have the private sector paying off debt (leading to lower private sector consumption and investment) This leads to a fall in aggregate demand.
 If the government also cuts spending then there will be an even bigger fall in demand.
 Keynesian economics suggests in a liquidity trap, we should increase government spending to offset the fall in private sector spending.

-- Higher bond yields in Greece, Spain and Ireland are due to the problems inherent in the Eurozone – i.e. no lender of last resort.
+- Low bond yields.
+Higher bond yields in Greece, Spain and Ireland are due to the problems inherent in the Eurozone – i.e. no lender of last resort.
 A better way of dealing with rising bond yields would be through common Euro bond and full fiscal union – cutting spending doesn’t help.

 - Austerity measures in Greece, Spain and Ireland have not stopped rising bond yields.
 In fact austerity measures have led to higher bond yields.
 This is because markets see that austerity has caused lower growth and lower tax revenues, therefore, with a shrinking economy markets can’t see how governments can repay.

-- Austerity is self-defeating.
+- Austerity can be self-defeating.
 In a recession, governments who cut spending hard, have seen a large fall in nominal GDP.
 E.g. in 2011, Greece had a fall of 6% in GDP.
 This has led to a shrinking of tax revenues.
 Debt to GDP has continued to rise.
 In other words, austerity has reduced economic growth so much that the budget deficit has failed to improve.

 - Canada’s deficit reduction was successful because it could loosen monetary policy, devalue exchange rate and benefit from strong export demand to US and rest of world.
 Many Eurozone economies can’t do this.
 They can’t devalue, they can’t pursue expansionary monetary policy – they can’t rely on exports to recover – because the whole Eurozone is weak.

-- The problems of the Eurozone is not just about deficits, it is about a lack of competitiveness, and misaligned exchange rates.
+- The problems of the Eurozone is not just about deficits; it is about a lack of competitiveness and misaligned exchange rates.
 In 2011, Greece had a current account deficit of 10% of GDP – It is fundamentally uncompetitive.
-Germany, by contrast has a current account surplus of 6% of GDP.
+Germany, by contrast, has a current account surplus of 6% of GDP.

 - Internal devaluation takes too long.
 Some argue that Spain and Greece can regain competitiveness through internal devaluation – cutting wages and prices.
 But, this takes several years of low growth and high unemployment.
 It is a painful